Mary Dorothy Owen (1906 - 1981)

 Fred had previously left England to settle in Argentina; 'Frederick Halliday', bank clerk, aged 20, travelled 1st class to Buenos Aires aboard the Darro, leaving Liverpool on 7 February 1925.
 Prior to departure he had been living at 145 Loughborough Road, Buxton, Derbyshire.
 At the time, Argentina was one of the wealthiest nations in the world and many British people chose to move there.
 Fred must have visited UK; the 1st class passenger list for the Highland Chieftain, leaving London on 26 July 1930, bound for Buenos Aires, included 'Fred Halliday' (26), employed in banking, who had been living at 18 Brockwell Park Gardens, London SW24.
 On that occasion it was stated that he intended in the future to be living permanently in Argentina.

 It would appear that the Mary and Frederick married abroad.
 In 1935, Frederick Louis Halliday, Bank Clerk, and Mrs. Mary Dorothy Halliday, returned to UK from Montevideo aboard SS Baronesa.
-Their last permanent residence and intended future permanent residence were given as Argentina and their address whilst staying in England was 10 Friary Road, London W3.
+Their last permanent residence and intended future permanent residence were given as Argentina and their address while staying in England was 10 Friary Road, London W3.
 The electoral register indicates they remained there at least until the mid 1960s and it appears they did not return to Argentina.
 For a while, they owned a commercial property at 5 Culmington Parade Uxbridge Road, Ealing (now a restaurant).

 They ended their days in Carmarthenshire, South Wales; Frederick died, aged 73 [Carmarthen 1977, 4th qt] and Mary, aged 74 [Carmarthen 1981, 1st qt] (the death of Mary's brother was also registered in Carmarthen).
 An early rumour suggested they had children but I have found no evidence of this and their great-niece has told me they did not.